-Three recent papers have systematically addressed the task of broadening the menu of available linearizations and providing criteria to guide the choice.
-Mackey, Mackey, Mehl, and Mehrmann [17] construct two vector spaces of pencils generalizing the companion forms and prove many interesting properties, including that almost all of these pencils are linearizations.
-In [16], the same authors identify linearizations within these vector spaces that respect palindromic and odd-even structures.
-Higham, D. S. Mackey, and Tisseur [9] analyze the conditioning of some of the linearizations introduced in [17], looking for a best conditioned linearization and comparing its condition number with that of the original polynomial.
+Four recent papers have systematically addressed the task of broadening the menu of available linearizations and providing criteria to guide the choice.
+Mackey et al. [17] construct two vector spaces of pencils generalizing the companion forms and prove many interesting properties, including that almost all of these pencils are linearizations.
+In [18], the same authors identify linearizations within these vector spaces that respect palindromic and odd-even structures.
+Higham, D. S. Mackey, and Tisseur [10] analyze the conditioning of some of the linearizations introduced in [17], looking for a best conditioned linearization and comparing its condition number with that of the original polynomial.
+Most recently, Higham, Li, and Tisseur [9] investigate the backward error of approximate eigenpairs recovered from a linearization, obtaining results complementary to, but entirely consistent with, those of [10].